 Now that you've learnt a little bit about what WeChat is and how it works, you may be wondering if it’s a legitimate messaging and communication service, and if you’ll be safe while using it.
 In this article, we’ll explain everything there is to know about WeChat security, to help you determine if you’ll be safe while using WeChat.
 The first question that probably comes to mind is: is WeChat safe?

-WeChat is as safe as any other popular messaging and communication platform, as it requires user registration, a verified mobile phone number, and a password to sign in.
-So long as the user continually protects their password and their mobile device, no one can access their messages or personal WeChat profile.
+WeChat is as safe as other popular messaging and communication apps, as it requires user registration, a verified mobile phone number, and a password to sign in.
+So long as the user continually protects their password and their mobile device, no one can access their messages or personal profile.

 This means that if you lose your mobile device or it is stolen, anyone who can access your device can see your messages, and send messages as you.
 Ensure you sign out of WeChat each time you finish using it to prevent this from happening to you, and to keep your messages as private as possible.

 One safety concern associated with WeChat is that when you sign up, your privacy settings are set for you, and by default, allow other users to find you and request you as a contact simply by searching for those who are nearby.
 Ensure you manage your privacy settings as soon as you sign up, and set them to what you are comfortable with.
 See our safety tips below for more information on this.

 WeChat is a reliable messaging service, as long as the user maintains a connection to the Internet.
 Users frequently send and receive messages and images, and make voice or video calls with few issues.
 The service itself is reliable; issues with connections generally stem from a weak connection to the Internet.